KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-MirrorMirrorOnTheWall.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-MirrorMirrorOnTheWall.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-3. Recommendation: Found `new Date()` in file `MirrorMirror.js`: Consider replacing it by `new Date(Date.now())`.
+4. Recommendation: Found `new Date()` in file `MirrorMirror.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+6. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MktIndex by thess](https://github.com/thess/MMM-MktIndex)